LSAT Score Calculator

 --

-LSAT Score Ranges and What They Mean
+LSAT Score Ranges and Law School Tiers

-Every LSAT scaled score corresponds to an approximate percentile, the share of test takers you scored higher than.
-Here is how the main score bands break down for US applicants:
+Every LSAT scaled score corresponds to an approximate percentile.
+Here's how the main score bands break down and which law school tiers they typically unlock:

 | Scaled Score | Approx. Percentile | Performance Band | Law School Competitiveness |